Anupamsingh12/os_project/README.md

  The program will then create a separate thread that outputs all the prime numbers less than or equal to the number entered by the user.

+Qstn2:-Generate a solution in C to find whether the system is in safe state or not?